kms15/buildah_debian_container_from_scratch/README.md

 could help mitigate these risks, but he generally had not seen this approach taken in the container world.

-I replied that there was no need to download binary images to use tools such as podman as long as you were willing to build your own base images.
+I pointed out that there was no need to download binary images to use tools such as podman as long as you were willing to build your own base images.
 Realizing I had not done so, however, I decided to try building a Debian image using buildah as an example.
 Although I found many good examples of how